Tish Harrison Warren

-Tish Harrison Warren (born 1979) is an American author and Anglican priest.
+Tish Harrison Warren is an American author and Anglican priest.
 She is known for the award-winning books Liturgy of the Ordinary (2016) and Prayer in the Night (2021), as well as for being a New York Times newsletter columnist.

 Early life and education

-Warren was born in Caldwell County, Texas, and raised first there and later in Austin.
 She attended Wake Forest University, where she met her husband, Jonathan Warren Pagán, and graduated in 2001.

 Warren had grown up in Southern Baptist churches; after college, she joined a Presbyterian Church in America congregation and interned in mercy ministries with a goal of working in full-time ministry.
-She and her husband enrolled in Gordon-Conwell Theological Seminary, where she graduated in 2009 with an M.A. in theology, and they moved to Nashville, where Warren Pagán undertook Ph.D. studies in church history at Vanderbilt University and Warren worked as campus staff for InterVarsity Christian Fellowship (IVCF) at Vanderbilt.
+She and her husband enrolled in Gordon-Conwell Theological Seminary, where she graduated in with an M.A. in theology, and they moved to Nashville, where Warren Pagán undertook Ph.D. studies in church history at Vanderbilt University and Warren worked as campus staff for InterVarsity Christian Fellowship (IVCF) at Vanderbilt.